-- 1. The Permit Board shall issue NPDES permits with limits based on total recoverable metals, when appropriate, as specified in 40 CFR 122.45, which is incorporated herein and adopted by reference. - 2.
-Alternative Chemical specific limitations for permits shall be calculated in accordance with the methods set forth below. - (a) The first method is the establishment of a site specific Biological Translator that relates the existing water quality standard to a specific permit limit using the water effects ratio (WER) procedure described in Interim Guidance on Determination and Use of Water Effects Ratios for Metals February 1994 EPA No. 823-B-94-001, Streamlined Water-Effect Ratio Procedure for Discharge of Copper March 2001 EPA No. 822-R-01-005 or the most recent edition. - (b) The second method, applicable to metals, is the development of a Chemical Translator using site specific data to determine the dissolved fraction of the permitted metals.
+- (1) The Permit Board shall issue NPDES permits with limits based on total recoverable metals, when appropriate, as specified in 40 CFR 122.45, which is incorporated herein and adopted by reference. - (2) Alternative Chemical specific limitations for permits shall be calculated in accordance with the methods set forth below. - (a) The first method is the establishment of a site specific Biological Translator that relates the existing water quality standard to a specific permit limit using the water effects ratio (WER) procedure described in Interim Guidance on Determination and Use of Water Effects Ratios for Metals February 1994 EPA No. 823-B-94-001, Streamlined Water-Effect Ratio Procedure for Discharge of Copper March 2001 EPA No. 822-R-01-005 or the most recent edition. - Translator using site specific data to determine the dissolved fraction of the permitted metals.
 The water quality criterion is then divided by the dissolved fraction to provide a value to be used in the WLA.
-Two methods are available to the permittee for calculating the dissolved fraction. - (1) The dissolved fraction may be calculated from site specific Total Suspended Solids (TSS) data and partitioning coefficients listed in the Technical Guidance Manual for Performing Wasteload Allocations.
+Two methods are available to the permittee for calculating the dissolved fraction. - The dissolved fraction may be calculated from site specific Total Suspended Solids (TSS) data and partitioning coefficients listed in the Technical Guidance Manual for Performing Wasteload Allocations.
 Book II: Streams and Rivers.
-Chapter 3 (EPA-440/4-84-022) which is referenced in the bibliography (Exhibit F to this chapter).
+Chapter 3 (EPA-440/4-84-022) which is referenced in the bibliography (Exhibit F to this Chapter).